- Overview: Germany

 Non-payroll taxes in Germany

 Germany is part of the EU VAT system.
-Export deliveries and the intra-community supply of goods and services are subject to VAT at 0% rate.
+Export deliveries and the intra-community supply of goods and services are subject to VAT at 0%.
 Certain financial, insurance and reinsurance, education, cultural, healthcare and medical services, land and real estate transactions, etc., are exempt from VAT in Germany.

-The standard VAT (Mehrwertsteuer or MwSt for short) rate in Germany is 19%.
+Germany’s standard VAT (Mehrwertsteuer or MwSt for short) rate is 19%.

-Please note that in some countries VAT and/or additional local sales tax may be applied to PEO services rendered, which may raise the initial invoice amount.
-Fill out the form to get tailored expert advice on additional taxes in Germany.
+Please note that VAT and/or additional local sales tax may be applied to PEO services rendered in some countries, which may raise the initial invoice amount.
+Fill out the form to get expert advice on additional taxes in Germany.

-For a foreign enterprise wanting to prove they have no permanent establishment in Germany, detailed documentation is required to ensure that the preconditions for the existence of a permanent establishment are not fulfilled.
+For a foreign enterprise wanting to prove they have no permanent establishment in Germany, detailed documentation is required to ensure that the preconditions for a permanent establishment are not fulfilled.